 An Ombudsman shall serve for a term of three years and shall be eligible for reappointment.
-However, an Ombudsman shall not hold office after he or she attains the age of 70
+However, an Ombudsman shall not hold office after he or she attains the age of 65.

-The Ombudsman shall be allowed a fixed pay of two lakh twenty-five thousand rupees per month and any pension to which he is entitled from the Central Government or a State Government shall be deducted from his salary or such revised pay as may be determined by the Executive Council of Insurers with the prior approval of the Central Government
+The Ombudsman shall be paid a salary of ₹80,000 per month and any pension to which he is entitled from

+Central Government or Statement Government or any other organization or institution shall be deducted from his salary.